 Northwest Russia is often called the land of lakes stretching from the Gulf of Finland to the Arctic Barents Sea and from Finland to the Urals.
 It is one of the least populated regions of Russia but its rivers and lakes are rich with fish like salmon.
 It combines abundant pristine pine and birch forest with marsh and thousands of lakes, which make it a paradise for hikers, boaters, and all outdoorsmen in the summer and winter.
 The Northwest of Russia is rich in history as well, with towns like Pskov and Novgorod and the isolated monasteries like Valaam and Solovetsky.
 Solovetsky Island is situated in the Archangel region, less than 100 miles from the Arctic Circle.
 Petrozavodsk is the capital of the Republic of Karelia of this region and the base for seeing the extraordinary wooden buildings of Kizhi Island.
 For centuries the early inhabitants came from Novgorod, Finland and Sweden.
-Come and experience the little known Silver Ring of Karelia with us in 2011.
+Come and experience the little known Silver Ring of Karelia.

 Please contact us for a current price estimate